pxldevv/Infyra/README.md

 # Infyra ✨🚀

-Infyra is a selfbot built with Discord.js v13, offering various features like avatar fetching and ping commands.
+Infyra is a selfbot built with [Selfbot Discord.js v13](https://github.com/aiko-chan-ai/discord.js-selfbot-v13/), offering various features like avatar fetching and ping commands.
 It’s designed with a modular command and event handler system for easy expansion.

 ## Features